hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/381__Venkatraghavan_S.md

 >
 > Obviously yes.
 Even though pratiyOgi is non-existing, the bEdha is still
 > exist.
-> ​
 >

-​
-​
+>

-​That seems to be a logic of convenience!
-Could you please explain then why did you say
+That seems to be a logic of convenience!
+Could you please explain then why did you say the following in your post on June 21st
-​the following
-in your post on June 21st
-​ ...
+ ...

-> //Quoted "​Unless you know pratiyOgi,you cannot know the difference
+> //Quoted "Unless you know pratiyOgi,you cannot know the difference
 > between anuyOgi and pratiyOgi."

-​
 ...
 which is
-​the exact opposite
+the exact opposite

-​
-?​
-​
+?

-> ​
+>
 > Why?
 This bEdha is self same nature of anuyOgi 'you'.
 By yourself

 being sat vastu yourself on your own, you stand 'differentiated' from all
 > other non existing entities.
 >
-​

 Among the two what is your real pakSha please?

 Kind rgds,